-Victim Fine Surcharge
+Victim Fine Surcharges

-The court imposes an additional penalty on an offender who has been convicted of a provincial offence or a federal offence under the Criminal Code or the Controlled Drugs and Substances Act.
+The court imposes an additional penalty on an offender who has been convicted or discharged of a federal offence under the Criminal Code, the Controlled Drugs and Substances Act, or the Cannabis Act.
 The money goes into a trust account to provide services for victims of crime.
+The surcharge is 30% of any fine imposed, or if no fine is imposed, \$100 for a summary conviction offence and \$200 for an indictable offence.
+The court may decide to waive or reduce the surcharge amount if it would cause undue hardship on the offender or would be disproportionate to the offence.

-The surcharge is generally 15% of any fine imposed for federal matters or \$50.00 (summary conviction offences) or \$100.00 (indictable offences) where no fine is imposed.
-The surcharge is 25% of any fine for provincial matters or \$100.00 where no fine is imposed.
-However, depending on the offender's financial circumstances, the court may waive (not charge) the surcharge.
+For a provincial offence, the surcharge is 25% of any fine imposed, or up to \$100 if there is no fine imposed.
+Depending on the offender's financial circumstances, the court may waive or reduce the surcharge.